rackerlabs/technical-blog/_posts/2015-10-01-keystone_horizon_nginx.md

     mkdir /var/www/keystone

 Keystone comes with a python script for interfacing to servers running a wsgi interface.
 Keystone listens on two tcp ports, one for processing admin level requests and one for requests that don't need admin level permissions.
-Copy it over into the appropriate directory.
+Copy it over into the web directory for nginx.
 One copy is used to handle requests that need the keystone admin role and the other is for non-admin requests.

     cp keystone/httpd/keystone.py /var/www/keystone/admin
     cp keystone/httpd/keystone.py /var/www/keystone/main